SS West Kasson: W. R. Grace (1926-1940)

 During her career Cuzco occasionally carried unusual cargo.
 For example, in September 1933 the vessel delivered about 24,000 pounds of aerial bombs destined for the Armed Forces of Honduras and El Salvador, and in November 1934 she brought back approximately 500 tons of sulfur from South America to San Pedro.
 In February 1939 she also transported part order of seven Northrop A-17 bombers from Northrop factory in California for the Peruvian Air Force.
 Even though Cuzco had limited passenger accommodations, she carried some notable people during her trips.
 For example, in May 1928 the vessel brought in Laura de la Puente Ganoza, one of the Peru's best dancers to study dance in Los Angeles.
 Similarly, in December 1934 the ship carried Willard Galbraith, a renowned diplomat, just appointed as a secretary of the US consulate in Tegucigalpa to assume his new post.
 Following a military coup against Nicaraguan president Juan Bautista Sacasa, Cuzco was delayed in Corinto on 6 June 1936 awaiting arrival of the exiled president and twelve people from his entourage.
 The ship then took Sacasa to La Libertad where he disembarked on June 9.

 During her extensive career Cuzco had several mishaps.
-On 27 October 1935 while on one of her regular trip from San Pedro to Valparaiso, the ship went aground on Lempa shoals in Jiquilisco Bay on El Salvador's Pacific coast.
+On 27 October 1935 while on one of her regular trip from San Pedro to Valparaíso, the ship went aground on Lempa shoals in Jiquilisco Bay on El Salvador's Pacific coast.
 The vessel was heavily pounded by the waves and started to list prompting the crew to abandon her.
 All crew was rescued by Gulf-Pacific Mail Line steamer SS Point Ancha where they remained for the duration of salvage work.
 Meanwhile, a salvage steamer Merritt was dispatched from Jamaica to assist in refloating operations, and a smaller one from sent from the Panama Canal area.
 Both tugs arrived on the scene in early November and after an inspection determined the vessel's hull was intact, an attempt to refloat the grounded steamer was made.
 After jettisoning part of Cuzcos deckload of lumber, she was successfully refloated on November 5 and proceeded under her own power to the Panama Canal for inspection and repairs.

 On 28 January 1936 Cuzco arrived in Wilmington carrying her usual cargo of nitrates, sulfur and ore concentrates.
 Next day the unloading started using a clamshell bucket and a crane.
 During the unloading, the clamshell bucket produced sparks several times when hitting the sulfur rocks, and on one occasion such spark started a fire.
 The burning was fueled both by sulfur and treated ore concentrates and was threatening to get out of control and destroy the ship, however, the firemen were able to deploy two fireboats in time to quickly extinguish the blaze.